In This Article

 This is the step almost everyone skips, and it is the one that closes.
 Business owners do not buy AI because they read a clever email or a clever DM.
 They buy when they have touched a working version of the thing and felt it solve their problem.
 A slide deck describes the outcome.
 A live demo lets them feel it.

-Ciela's demo agent, Theo, builds a live AI demo for each prospect, preloaded with that specific business.
-It comes in one of two formats: a voice demo they can talk to right in the browser, or a brand-matched chat widget overlaid on their own homepage.
-Each demo is hosted at a simple link (ciela.ai/demo/[slug]) you can drop into any LinkedIn DM or email.
-The prospect clicks, talks to an assistant that already knows their business, and walks into your call already sold on the concept.
+Ciela AI is built for exactly this step.
+Point it at a prospect's website and in a few minutes you get back a live AI demo preloaded with that specific business, in one of two formats: a voice demo they can talk to right in the browser, or a brand-matched chat widget overlaid on their own homepage.
+Drop the link into any LinkedIn DM or email.

 "Seeing is closing.
 A prospect who has spoken to a voice agent that booked them a test appointment is no longer asking whether AI works.
 They are asking how soon you can set this up for their business."